endoflife-date/endoflife.date/products/drupal.md

 **Drupal 9.3** will receive security coverage until December 14, 2022 when either Drupal 9.5.0 or 10.0 is released, based on Drupal 10.0's release date

-**Drupal 9.2** will receive security coverage until June 1, 2022 when Drupal 9.4.0 is released.
+**Drupal 9.2** received security coverage until June 15, 2022 when Drupal 9.4.0 was released.

 **Drupal 9.1** received security coverage until December 8, 2021 when Drupal 9.3.0 was released.